 Set Specific and Measurable Goals

-Break down your goals into a bit more specific category.
-Instead of saying “I want more employees,” think about what the result will look like by the end of a year, two years, and five years.
+Break down your goals into a bit more specific categories.
+Instead of saying, “I want more employees,” think about the result by the end of a year, two years, and five years.
 Much like creating these goals is to eliminate the vagueness of wanting to expand, envisioning what you want will help you determine the best way to get there.

-Knowing what you want out of these goals helps to refine the vision down even further and give you more concrete focus.
+Knowing what you want from these goals helps refine the vision and gives you a more concrete focus.
 After all, you are trying to implement consistent growth area by area.
-Growth requires patience that not every business owner possesses.
+Growth requires patience, which not every business owner possesses.

 Speaking of, focusing on these goals can help you to develop patience as a business owner.
 Patience is essential to the success of your business.
-If you don’t have patience, how are you expected to grow your business?
+How can you grow your business if you don’t have patience?

-Having the patience to work towards your goals and to see them develop is vastly essential.
-By working steadily towards these goals, you will develop the patience you need as a business owner and will create an invaluable skill along the way.
+It is essential to have the patience to work towards your goals and see them develop.
+By working steadily towards these goals, you will develop the patience you need as a business owner and will create invaluable skills along the way.

 You can even take it one step further by writing out the details of each of your goals.
-Goal-setting will give you something concrete to focus on, and you can even create something of a checklist to follow as you continue to work towards those goals.
+Goal-setting will give you something concrete to focus on, and you can create a checklist to follow as you continue to work towards those goals.

 Develop a Strategy to Execute Your Goals

 Envisioning the goals that you want to achieve is undoubtedly a critical step in the process.
-Without this, you can’t begin to create the kind of progress that your business craves.
+Without this, you can’t begin creating the kind of progress your business craves.
 But how can you expand upon that vision and make your goals attainable?
 How can you start the work towards achieving those goals of growth?

 The best way to do this is to create steps as you go.
-Change rarely happens all in short order; it occurs over time and often slowly and steadily if you are doing it correctly.
-Without steps in place, you might lose sight of your goals because of the time that it takes to develop those goals and achieve them.
+Change rarely happens in short order; it occurs over time and often slowly and steadily if you do it correctly.
+Without steps, you might lose sight of your goals because of the time it takes to develop those goals and achieve them.